microsoft/winget-cli/README.md

 The plan for delivering next Windows Package Manager releases is described included in our [discussions](https://github.com/microsoft/winget-cli/discussions/2063), and will be updated as the project proceeds.

 ## Overview of the Windows Package Manager

 The **Windows Package Manager** is a tool designed to help you quickly and easily discover and install those packages that make your PC environment special.
 By using the **Windows Package Manager**, from one command, you can install your favorite packages:

 `winget install <package>`

+Note: the default install location for packages is `%LOCALAPPDATA%\Microsoft\WinGet\Packages`

 ## Overview